County of Holland: Francia and Lotharingia

 Around 800, under Charlemagne, the Frankish Empire covered much of Europe.
 In much of this empire, an important unit of regional administration (corresponding roughly to a shire or county in England) was the gau (Frankish) or pagus (Latin).
 A comes (count) ruled one or more gaue.
-Because of the low volume of trade, the negative trade balance with the Byzantine Empire and the Muslim states and the disappearance of currency, the economy was more-or-less reduced to barter.
-The king's vassals could only be rewarded with land (beneficium or, from the tenth century, feodum) and usufruct.
-From this, feudalism developed.
+Because of the low volume of trade, the negative trade balance with the Byzantine Empire and the Muslim states and the disappearance of currency, the economy was more or less reduced to barter.
+The king's vassals could be rewarded only with land (beneficium or, from the tenth century, feodum) and usufruct, and feudalism developed from that.
 The vassals, who were generally appointed by the king, strove for a system of inheritance.
-This became more and more the rule, and in 877 it was legalised in the Capitulary of Quierzy.
+This informal rule became more widespread and in 877 was legalised in the Capitulary of Quierzy.

 Upon the death of a king, the Frankish kingdom was frequently divided among his heirs.
-This partible inheritance often caused internal strife, which made centralized government problematic.
+The system of partible inheritance often caused internal strife, which made centralized government problematic.
 The Viking raids further undermined centralized government.
-At the end of the reign of Emperor Louis the Pious, royal power had weakened because of the flood of 838 and infighting between the king's sons.
-After Louis died in 840 his son, Emperor Lothair I (king of Middle Francia), rewarded the Danish brothers Rorik and Harald with Frisia — present-day Holland — in an attempt to resist Viking attacks.
+At the end of the reign of Emperor Louis the Pious, royal power had weakened by the flood of 838 and by infighting between the king's sons.
+After Louis died in 840, his son, Emperor Lothair I, who was king of Middle Francia, rewarded the Danish Viking brothers Rorik and Harald with Frisia in an attempt to resist Viking attacks.

-When Lothair died in 855, the northern part of Middle Francia was awarded to his second son Lothair II and was called Lotharingia.
+When Lothair died in 855, the northern part of Middle Francia was awarded to his second son, Lothair II, and was called Lotharingia.

 Rorik was granted the right to rule Kennemerland in 862.

 The 880 Treaty of Ribemont added the Kingdom of Lotharingia (which included the Low Countries) to East Francia, which attempted to integrate it.
-However, there were no connections like those between the four German stem duchies of east Francia: Franconia, the Saxony, the Bavaria and the Swabia.
+However, there were no strong political connections like those between the four German stem duchies of east Francia: Franconia, the Saxony, the Bavaria and the Swabia.
 Lotharingia had considerable self-determination; this became clear when Louis the Child, East Francia's last Carolingian, died in 911.
-Although the stem duchies flocked to Duke Conrad I of Franconia, Lotharingia chose Carolingian king of West Francia Charles the Simple.
+Although the stem duchies flocked to Duke Conrad I of Franconia, Lotharingia chose the Carolingian king of West Francia, Charles the Simple.